angeldollface/doll-software-license/README.markdown

 - A lot of companies use FOSS software but neither credit nor compensate the developers of this FOSS software.
 - This license still respects the basic principles of FOSS software but aggressively forbids companies or other parties from doing the following:
   - a) Using your FOSS project for commercial purposes without compensating you and/or crediting you.
-  - b) Deriving something from your FOSS project and filing a patent without your consent or compensation of some sort.+
+  - b) Deriving something from your FOSS project and filing a patent without your consent or compensation of some sort.

 ## ABBREVIATIONS :gear:

-Similar to how other license have abbreviations like "GPL v3", the Doll Software License has the abbreviation of `DSL v1` or `DSL-1`.
+Similar to how other licenses have abbreviations like "GPL v3", the Doll Software License has the abbreviation of `DSL v1` or `DSL-1`.

 ## LICENSE :scroll: